ibm-messaging/mq-metric-samples/cmd/mq_json/README.md

 ```

-The JSON structure has been substantially changed in this version of
-the monitor program, to give it a more deterministic layout.

 As an example of processing the data, this uses the jq program to filter and show
 just the channel name and the number of messages across it at each interval.
 It
 ignores all the other metrics produced.